Wenlab/Auto-Worm-Behavior-Detector/readme.md

 ![Demo GIF](/markdown_figs/demo.gif)

 This experiment is recorded by [the CoLBeRT system](https://github.com/samuellab/mindcontrol).

-See [the full video](https://www.youtube.com/watch?v=Y0aR_9A48vo) of this experiment on YouTube!
+Machine labels are showed in the top right corner of the video.
+Check the full video of this experiment with machine labels [here](https://www.youtube.com/watch?v=Y0aR_9A48vo) !